dailocvu/myblog/content/_index.md

 ---
-title: OnPoint Intern Training Program 2022
+title: Hi!
+I'm Loc - Frontend Web Developer and Creative Lover
-description: 13 weeks training for the technology internship program at OnPoint VN.
+description: This is a blog to archive all the content that I learned as a new-entry level Frontend Web Developer.
 ---

-13 weeks training for the technology internship program at OnPoint VN.
-This is a blog to archive all the content that I learned during my internship as a new-entry Frontend Web Developer.
+This is a blog to archive all the content that I learned as a new-entry level Frontend Web Developer.